Callmerejit/SongIG/README.md

 # SongIG
-A basic bot that send random songs.
+A basic telegram bot that sends random song.

 Main.py contains the basic code.